zhadley/zhadley.github.io/_projects/fixing_a_hole.md

 ## Fixing a Hole: Final Thoughts

 The work offers a broad overview of Africa’s security challenges without the necessary concepts to assess their implications.
 This is not without value, but the intended market remains elusive.
-Scholarly and specialist appetites will likely remain insatiate from its cursory depth.
+Scholarly and specialist appetites will likely remain insatiate from its shallow depth.
 Students may benefit from a one-source of facts, figures and timelines.
 However, the suggested retail price may be difficult for the casual reader to justify.
 Regardless, the author’s effort to address a glaring gap in the literature is admirable.

 The work correctly identifies many of Africa’s regional security challenges.
 However, the tacit assumption that the symptoms are causal leaves the substratum of political, socio-economic, and institutional variables intact.
 The reality is more complicated.
 A transnational security model that provides a conceptual framework to untangle these complexities is required.
 Future scholarly contributions must take up that effort.